AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * cecnū - to teach
 * cedū - to hold
 * celū - to open
+* cerfekū - to age / to cause wear
 * cilū - to extinguish
 * ciokū - to demand
 * cirū - to sing